An official army family and MWR Site

 About the Library

-Gen. John Lathrop Throckmorton, a veteran of World War II, Korea, Vietnam and the Detroit riots, commanded both the 82nd Airborne Division and the XVIII Airborne Corps during his time at Fort Bragg.
+Gen. John Lathrop Throckmorton, a veteran of World War II, Korea, Vietnam and the Detroit riots, commanded both the 82nd Airborne Division and the XVIII Airborne Corps during his time at this installation.
 He later retired after over 35 years of service.

 The Throckmorton Library was built in 1997.
 It replaced the earlier post library on Macomb Street, near where the 82nd Sustainment Brigade's post office now stands.